If you can’t hear the difference, it doesn’t matter, right ?

 “I can’t hear any distortion – so it doesn’t matter”

-“I can’t hear the loss of dynamics – so it doesn’t matter”
+“You can’t hear it on earbuds – so it doesn’t matter”

 Or, the ultimate: